 Welcome back to the Epilog studio!
 In this project overview we look at laser engraving some MDF and acrylic to make stamps for debossing leather.
 Watch the video above or read about the project below to see how we took some stock MDF and acrylic and used them to stamp leather patches.

-With an Epilog Laser machine, you can achieve some very distinct, crisp engravings on leather (check out our Leather page for more info), but this stamping technique is a great alternative that will give you a different look.
+With an Epilog Laser machine, you can achieve some very distinct, crisp engravings on leather, but this stamping technique is a great alternative that will give you a different final look.
 Pressing leather with a stamp largely maintains the surface appearance and texture of the material, and is a quick, viable alternative to hand-carving, CNC-routing, or 3D-printing stamps.

 Preparing our Artwork